 An international cricket match consumes more tech than any other sport.
 And as an avid viewer of the game, one could always wonder what the various fancy types of equipment that umpires carry with themselves are.

 This article looks into these types of equipment one would see in the hands of an umpire.

 #5 The Ball Gauge

-Typically the ball is made to pass through the ring and if it does, it is considered usable and if it doesn't, it is replaced.
+Typically the ball is made to pass through the ring, and if it does, it is considered usable, and if it doesn't, it gets replaced.
 The two rings are for balls of two different sizes.
-The 142g and the 156g variants.
+The 142 g and the 156 g variants.

 As the name suggests, it is used to count the number of overs, and the balls bowled.
 There are various buttons on each side, and the umpire presses the button as soon as a ball is bowled to help him keep track.

 However, this nifty little device underwent a sea of change.
 In the old days, the umpires used to keep six marbles in one hand, and as soon as a ball was bowled, they would transfer a marble to the other hand.
 When all the marbles of one hand would make their way to the other hand, the over would be considered complete.
 Having said that, there are also a lot of electronic counters available these days.

 #3 The Light-o-meter